abdallahkhaled72/Bulky_MVC/README.md

 ├── Repository/    # Repository Interfaces and Implementations ├── Utility/       # Helper Classes (e.g, Stripe Service, Email Sender) ├── wwwroot/       # Static files (JS, CSS, Images)

+The Repository Pattern and Unit of Work are used to abstract the data layer, making the application more flexible and easier to test

+#📦 Installation & Setup